ipfabric/docs/docs/Getting_Started/Platform_First_Steps/01-deployment.md

    2. Change memory size
    3. [Extend the system disk or add a new empty virtual disk](../../System_Administration/increase_disk_space.md) if necessary.

-5. Start VM and check if system starts without any interrupts.
+5. Start the VM and check if the system starts without any interrupts.

-## Deploying on KVM Virtual Machine
+## Deploying a Virtual Machine on KVM

-We have currently limitation with drives to be `/dev/sdx`.
-Usually Linux hypervisors are using `virtio-blk` driver which is represented as `/dev/vdx` in guest system.
-To overcome this limitation use `virtio-scsi` as drive controller.
+We have currently the limitation that drives need to be `/dev/sdx`.
+Usually Linux hypervisors are using the `virtio-blk` driver which is represented as `/dev/vdx` in the guest system.
+To overcome this limitation use the `virtio-scsi` as drive controller.

 1. Download `qcow2` system disk to your KVM hypervisor.
-2. Resize the `qcow2` disk for data with size that corresponds to [your network needs](../Overview/index.md#operational-requirements) if necessary with the following command:
+2. Resize the `qcow2` data-disk that corresponds to [your network needs](../Overview/index.md#operational-requirements) if necessary.
+Use the following command:

     ```shell
     qemu-img resize ipfabric-disk1.qcow2 100G # (up to 1000G for 20 000 devices)
     ```

-3. Deploy VM to your hypervisor through virt-install utility by issuing the following command (chose CPU and RAM size according to size of your network):
+3. Deploy the VM to your hypervisor with the virt-install utility by issuing the following command (chose CPU and RAM size according to the size of your network):

     ```shell
     virt-install --name=IP_Fabric --disk path=<path to the disk>.qcow2 --graphics spice --vcpu=4 --ram=16384 --network bridge=virbr0 --import
     ```

-4. This command deploys a new virtual machine with IP_Fabric name, system `qcow2` disk, 4 CPU cores, 16GB of RAM and will connect VM to the internet through `virtbr0` interface (if your machine has a different bridge interface name or you want to connect it straight through the device network card to the internet you need to change `--network` parameter).
+4. This command deploys a new virtual machine with IP_Fabric name, system `qcow2` disk, 4 CPU cores, 16GB of RAM and will connect VM to the internet through the `virtbr0` interface (if your machine has a different bridge interface name or you want to connect it straight through the device network card to the internet you need to change the `--network` parameter).

-5. This command also starts up just created VM.
+5. This command also starts up the VM.

 6. Additionally, you can [create and add a new empty virtual disk if needed](../../System_Administration/increase_disk_space.md).